 This thermoplastic carbon composite wheel represents an opportunity to potentially realize weight savings of up to 20 to 30 percent.
 These savings are significant and would contribute directly to fuel economy gains.
 The application could also lead to an emission reduction of two to three percent.

-There are some other benefits to a thermoplastic composite wheel.
+There are some other drivers or benefits from a thermoplastic composite wheel.
 Because faster process steps are possible for its manufacture, this solution can offer the advantages of a shorter cycle time for productivity improvements and reduced manufacturing costs.
 The wheel can be manufactured with less environmental impact compared to conventional composite processes and it offers full system recyclability.

 Can you tell me about the design process?